driaug/current-currency/README.md

 # current-currency 💵💶💷
-Making it easy to work with currencies!
+Making it easy to work with currencies and cryptos!

 ## Available functions
 ### convert